 Of course, dez0wave refuses to accept that they might not have done a professional job with the writing.
 They even claim their story is more deep than that of Shadow of Chernobyl.
 Oh, the laughs…

-Yes, most of these negative comments are directed toward the ending.
+Yes, many of these negative comments are directed toward the ending.
 But as with SoC, Lost Alpha relies on two of those endings, or else the story is still a big mystery and you’re rightfully treated as a failure if you get any of the other five endings.
 SoC came together wonderfully, Lost Alpha does not.
 Besides, the writing as a whole is just less impressive than that of SoC.

 Closer Look, Part 2